BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 Below is a description of the system components that are building blocks of the architectural design

 - DAG generation mechanism: Application will generate DAG out of querys input by users
+- KARIZ method: Contains of job output size estimator, job runtime estimator, prefetching per input estimator, and prefetch planner, making the decision of how to prepare cache.
 - Prefetching mechanism (User-directed prefetching): User will send a special header in the normal GET request and upon receiving this request, RGW should prefetch the data into the cache and reply the user with success message

 ### Design Implications and Discussion: